konopczynski/Vessel3DDL/README.md

 ### Structure ###

 The data may be downloaded from: https://grand-challenge.org/site/vessel12/ and should be stored in the Data folder.
-Should look like this:
  <br />
 └─ Data <br />
    ├── Serialized <br />